Foreign Portfolio Investment (FPI) – Definition, Types, Example & Benefits

 What are the Factors Affecting FPI Investment in India?

+Major advantages of foreign portfolio investment is the ability to diversify across different economies.
 Several factors influence net Foreign Portfolio Investment in India.
-These factors can broadly be categorized into economic indicators, political and regulatory environment, and market conditions.
+These factors can broadly be categorised into economic indicators, political and regulatory environment, and market conditions.
 Here are the key factors affecting FPI investment in India:

 - Economic Growth: A strong and growing economy is one of the most important factors that attracts FPI.
 Investors are more likely to invest in countries with strong economic growth prospects.